 Unbeknown to many, Curtin University does not exist solely on the Bentley campus.
-We have many regional/satellite campuses in WA including the City and Kalgoorlie.
-Students at these campuses may still run as candidates, and they may vote via postal votes.
+We have many regional/satellite campuses in WA and globally including the City and Kalgoorlie.
+Students at these campuses, provided they meet the eligibility criteria, may still run as candidates, and they may vote via postal votes.